dgerosa/astrostatistics_bicocca_2024/schedule.md

-## 2023 class schedule
+## 2024 class schedule

-Our weekly timeslots are Wednesday at 10.30am-12.30pm and Friday at 8.30am-10.30am.
+Our weekly timeslots are Monday at 8.30am-10.30am and Thursday at 10.30am-12.30pm.
 We're in room U2-05 on the main Bicocca campus.

+**[2024 calendar still in preparation...]**

 Here is the class calendar (note a few extra lectures on different days/times as well as few weeks where we're going to skip classes).